 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A person who gambles or spends large sums of money.‘corporate jets still ferry in high rollers to the tables of Caesar's Palace’
+A person who gambles or spends large amounts of money.

 backer, staker, speculator, risk-taker, betterView synonyms